quantify-os/quantify-scheduler/docs/installation.md

 ## From sources

-The sources for `quantify-scheduler` can be downloaded from the [GitLab repo](https://gitlab.com/quantify-os/quantify-scheduler).
+The sources for {mod}`quantify-scheduler` can be downloaded from the [GitLab repo](https://gitlab.com/quantify-os/quantify-scheduler).

 You can clone the public repository: